MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/object-expression/$objectToArray.md

 ---
-  title: objectToArray object expression in Azure Cosmos DB for MongoDB vCore
+  title: $objectToArray object expression in Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The objectToArray command is used to transform a document (object) into an array of key-value pairs.
   author: avijitgupta